jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 2. We can formulate complex functions (link functions) with defined priors variables to the observable(s) as **posteriors**, to which such observed values modeled as either a factor of predicted values, or predicted values themselves, *are also defined as a distribution.*

 We will demonstrate these implementations in the upcoming sections.
-The main philosophy behind Bayesian Statistics is that:
+To summarize:
-> - The observable is the unknown posterior, to which dependent conditionally on the defined priors beliefs, to which such priors are updated to "fit" the observable when new observable data arrive.
+> The observable is the unknown posterior, to which dependent conditionally on the defined priors beliefs, to which such priors are updated to "fit" the observable when new observable data arrive.

+The main **philosophy** behind Bayesian Statistics is that:
-> - Simply put, our understanding of the reality we are trying to model through time, to predict its future values, is never static & objective, but rather dynamic & conditional.
+> Our understanding of the reality we are trying to model through time, to predict its future values, is never static & objective, but rather dynamic & conditional.
 Going Bayesian means we are accepting that we will never know the full picture of reality completely, and that we can only infer from the data of such reality we collected so far to forecast its future values with uncertainty, as per defining all of our parameters as distributions.

 ---
 ## 3. The Mathematics behind FBProphet

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc1NTI1NDM5OCwxMTA2NDYwNDE1LDE3Mz
+eyJoaXN0b3J5IjpbLTk3Mzg0NTcxNywxMTA2NDYwNDE1LDE3Mz
 A0Mjc3OTEsMTA5ODk5MzQ0MCwtMTY0MDU1NzgyNSwtOTk1MzU0
 NzQ4LC0xMTM1NzIwNTQwXX0=
 -->